illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

     - python -m bash_kernel.install
 5. Starting jupyter notebook server
 `jupyter notebook --no-browser --port=8080 --ip=0.0.0.0`
 6. Accesing the server in you local machine (*this is to be run on local machine browser*)</br>`http://ncs-zemo.lan.ini.uzh.ch:8080/tree/tree?token=-----` with using whatever token that you generated in Zemo

-7. [`Introductory Jupyter Notebook with the basic functionality rundown`](https://code.ini.uzh.ch/ncs/libs/dynap-se1/-/blob/main/Samna_demo.ipynb) - the main introduction to using this repository
+7. [`Introductory Jupyter Notebook with the basic functionality rundown`](https://code.ini.uzh.ch/ncs/libs/dynap-se1/-/blob/main/Samna_demo.ipynb) - the main introduction to this repository

+8. [`How to Set up Biases`](dynapse-biases-howtosetup.md) - A guide to logic behind setting the biases of the chip

 **Additional useful commands:**